 As the peacocks are establishing their social hierarchy, they will often preen, sometimes strutting by the peahens, feathers on full display.
 More often, however, it is the peahens who will wander by the peacocks and — should one catch their eye — take the initiative.

-But what catches their eye is not what Yorzinski expected.
+But what catches their eye isn’t what Yorzinski expected.

-The peahens tend to keep their eyes at eye level or lower, on the lower edge of the peacock’s plume.
+The peahens tend to keep looking at eye level or lower, on the lower edge of the peacock’s plume.
 Those feathers are still colorful — but they are certainly not the full display

 This bit of behavior speaks to questions Darwin raised about the feathers.
 The peacock so befuddled him that he amended his general theories about adaptation by concluding peacocks drag around the bulky train not so much for an individuals’ survival, but to help with sex — with passing along genes, rather than seeing nature unapologetically eliminate them.